annegog/myStudies/README.md

 ----------------
 ### Notes
 - For the sake of simplifying the database and API requests, we assume that there is only one department in this school.
 Therefore, we fetch all the courses available and offered to students from the database.
-- Modifying course declarations is done in the same way as making a new course declaration.
+- Modifying course declarations is accomplished similarly to creating a new course declaration.
 If there is a previous declaration, it is deleted, and the new one is stored.
 (The courses selected in the previous declaration are not automatically selected in the new one).